Be sure to follow the new KS page here!

 You can get notified for the kickstarter here and read new pages online (appearing Monday to Friday.)

-Cai is mischievous and charming, a Chinese language expert and sexual adventurer – with a dark secret which unravels as the story progresses.
-As a Phd student at Camford University she develops an unhealthy interest in Professor Min Yeong – and a strange craving for Tunnock’s Tea-cakes.
-She’s best friends with Hunter, but then she’s best friends with everyone it seems.
+Cai is a mischievous sexual adventurer – with a dark secret.
+As a Phd student at Camford University she develops an obsessive interest in Professor Min Yeong.
+Charming and well-liked, she’s definitely up to something.

 Carlton Dunbar is an irascible Professor of Mathematics at Camford University, desperately searching for his young son.
-His tireless pursuit of a single theory unifying quantum and particle physics made him the foremost scholar in his field, albeit one driven by guilt and grief.
-His ruthless directness quickly brings him into conflict with the others, especially when they discover the real reason they’re stuck billions of light-years from Earth.
-But his motives are heartfelt, albeit often confused.
+His single-mindedness brings him into conflict with the others, especially when they discover the real reason for their quest.
+But his motives seem good, despite their tragic consequences.

 Hunter is a rich, bi, sporty, handsome, US entrepreneur whose motivations are as dark as his family history.
 No-one loves him more than he loves himself, but his two-fisted bravado and physical prowess make him worth putting up with.
 Most of the time.
 Underestimate him at your peril.

 Jamelia Jackson’s a bisexual genius from Ireland who thinks she has the answer for everything.
 Her quixotic nature drives all her decisions, whatever the consequences — throwing her into conflict with those of a more practical persuasion.
 But her motives are pure, and she might just have the heart to succeed where others falter.